bhavvyyaa/Portfolio/README.md

 # Bhavya V - Personal Portfolio #
 Welcome to the source code for my personal portfolio website.
 This project is a clean, single-page site designed to showcase my skills, projects, and contact information.
 It was built from scratch using Python and Flask.

-You can view the live version here: [LINK TO YOUR DEPLOYED WEBSITE] (You can add this link later when you deploy it!)
+You can view the live version here: (https://portfolio-rose-one-98.vercel.app/)

 ## Features ##
 * Aesthetic & Responsive Design: A modern, minimalist layout that looks great on any device.